Access Controls

 Table 8: Access control fields by type

-Selected type Available fields Description Data model Operation The action that can be performed on the data model.
+Selected type Available fields Description Application Operation The action that can be performed on the application.
+Options include: Access.
+Application The application that the access control applies to.
+Options include: Brinqa Platform, Cyber Risk.
+Data model Operation The action that can be performed on the data model.
 Options include: Create, Read, Update, Delete.
 Data model The data model that the access control applies to.
 Attributes The attributes of the data model.
 If no attributes are selected, you have access to all attributes of that data model.
-Application Operations The action that can be performed on the application.
-Options include: Access.
-Application The application that the access control applies to.
-Options include: Brinqa Platform or Cyber risk.
-Flow action Operations The action that can be performed on the flow.
-Options include: Execute or Transition.
+Flow action Operation The action that can be performed on the flow.
+Options include: Execute, Transition.
 Data model The data model that the access control applies to.
 Flow type The type of flow associated with the flow action.
-Options include: Business process or Button flow.
+Options include: Business process, Button flow.

-A Business process is a flow that is automatically triggered when a dataset is created and can only be associated with one data model.
+Business process: A flow that is automatically triggered when a dataset is created and can only be associated with one data model.

-A Button flow is a special flow that can be triggered manually to perform actions on a single dataset or multiple datasets within a data model.Flow definition The action that the flow accomplishes.
-Options include: data model delete flow or compute flow. -
+Button flow: A special flow that can be triggered manually to perform actions on a single dataset or multiple datasets within a data model.Flow definition The action that the flow accomplishes.
+Available options vary by the selected data model and may include consolidation flow, compute flow, or delete all data flow. -

 Description: The description of the access control.